FlowFuse/website/src/blog/2023/11/raspberry-pi-5-flowfuse-edge-agent.md

 ---
-title: Install the FlowFuse Edge Agent on the Raspberry Pi 5
+title: "Install the FlowFuse Edge Agent on the Raspberry Pi 5"
-subtitle: Preconfigured Node-RED Applications
+subtitle: "Managing your Raspberry Pi 5 with Node-RED through FlowFuse is easy to set up"
-description: Managing your Raspberry Pi 5 with Node-RED through FlowFuse is easy to set up.
+description: "Managing your Raspberry Pi 5 with Node-RED through FlowFuse is easy to set up"
+authors: ["zeger-jan-van-de-weg"]
 date: 2023-11-07
-authors: ["zeger-jan-van-de-weg"]
 image: "/blog/2023/10/images/blueprints.png"
 tags:
     - posts